-Note 30 of the Council's single entity accounts provides an explanation of the Council's participation in the Local Government Pension Scheme.
-Essex Cares Ltd also participates in this scheme as an admitted body.
+Essex Cares Ltd participates in the Local Government Pension scheme as an admitted body.

 The following paragraphs explain the Group transactions relating to retirement benefits, the Group assets and liabilities within the Local Government Pension Scheme and the basis for estimating those assets and liabilities and the change in the Group Pension Reserve.